My Roommate’s a Drug Addict: What to Do?

 When an Intervention Is Needed

 Often, the first step in getting a roommate the help they need for drug addiction is helping them to realize that their drug use is problematic.
-Denial frequently comes along with drug addiction, and the person will likely be resistant to the idea that they need help and that drugs are even an issue.
+Denial frequently comes along with drug addiction, and the person may be resistant to the idea that they need help and that drugs are even an issue.

 An intervention is a meeting between loved ones, those impacted by a person’s addiction, and the person struggling with addiction.
 The goal of an intervention is to help the person realize how their drug use is impacting those around them and get them to agree to enter into a formal treatment program.
 There are several levels of interventions, ranging from informal to structured, and many forms include the help of a trained professional.
 Interventions are highly personal and work differently for different people.